Ji-Zhou/AMT/README.md

 # Test 4

-In the case of 8 trucks, there will also be no deadlock.
+In the case of 8 trucks, tasks are perfect finished.

 ![img](https://github.com/Ji-Zhou/AMT/blob/main/git/8_1.gif)